practicalli/clojure/quickstart/quick-reference.md

 ```
 (conj [] (inc 1) (inc 2) (inc 3) (inc 4) (inc 5))
 ```
-The `conj` function creates a new collection by combining a collecion and one or more values.
+The `conj` function creates a new collection by combining a collection and one or more values.

 ## Defining custom functions